The BIG Read Events

 Like all BIG Read (TBR) events, the traveling book club is open to all students, faculty and staff and aspires to foster empathy and deepen understanding through shared conversations and diverse perspectives.

-The host of this book club is Learning Commons.
-We will discuss: TBA.
+The host of this book club is Strategic Marketing and Communications.
+We will discuss: Chapter 16.

 If you don’t have a chance to read it all, come anyway; there is a lot to learn and the discussions are so great!